-- (a) a reduction in nominal value and simultaneous increase of the corporate capital (at least up to the statutory minimum); - (b) the conversion of the company into a different corporate form (e.g., from an SPA to an SRL) having lower capitalisation requirements; or - (c) the winding up of the company.

-For an SPA, the reduction is often achieved by a reduction of the nominal value of the shares in issue (e.g., from 200,000 shares of €10 each to 200,000 shares of €5 each).
+- (a) a reduction in nominal value and simultaneous increase of the capital (at least up to the statutory minimum); - (b) the conversion of the company into a different corporate form (eg from an SPA to an SRL) having lower capitalisation requirements; or reduction of the nominal value of the shares in issue (eg from 200,000 shares of Euro 10 each to 200,000 shares of Euro 5 each).
 Alternatively, the company may replace the existing shares with newly issued shares bearing a lower nominal value, or reduce the number of issued shares through the cancellation of a number of shares in proportion to the losses incurred.